Simon Ekpa's Two Weeks Warning Strike: The Gov't Should Not Sleep For This To Come To Pass-Ayodele | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Simon Ekpa’s Two Weeks Warning Strike: The Gov’t Should Not Sleep For This To Come To Pass-Ayodele

-The founder and General Overseer of the INRI Evangelical Spiritual Church, Primate Elijah Ayodele, in a recent post on his TikTok page, shared a message with the public.
+The INRI Evangelical Spiritual Church’s founding and current General Overseer, Primate Elijah Ayodele, recently addressed the public his TikTok channel.

-While speaking the cleric reportedly stated that “Simon Ekpa’s Two Weeks Warning strike in the southeast region of Nigeria, the government must not sleep to see this come to pass.
-And if eventually, this comes to pass, it will affect the country seriously both economically and otherwise.
-And this will of course cause problems in this present Administration.
+It has been reported that during his sermon, the preacher made the following prediction: “Simon Ekpa’s Two Weeks Warning strike in the southeast region of Nigeria, the government must not sleep to see this come to pass.”
+If this occurs, it will have serious repercussions for the global economy and culture.
+There will be problems with the current administration.

-Speaking further he said “In this regard, the government should do a quick dialogue.
-All the governors should come together to address the nation amicably.
-This is the message from the Lord as it was written from 2 chronicles 20:20 which says ” And they rose early in the morning, and went forth into the wilderness of Tekoa: and as they went forth, Jehoshaphat stood and said, Hear me, O Judah, and ye inhabitants of Jerusalem; Believe in the LORD your God, so shall ye be established; believe his prophets, so shall ye prosper.
+Continuing, he said, “In this sense, the administration should do a speedy dialogue.
+The nation requires simultaneous statements from all governors.
+As they left the city, Jehoshaphat addressed the people, saying, “Hear me, O Judah, and ye residents of Jerusalem: Believe in the LORD your God and you will be established; believe his prophets and you will prosper. …(2 Chronicles 20:20).

 )